Prudential offices, Singapore

 Acoustic lights like Hush dampen the noise of distracting speech frequencies, whilst adding aesthetic appeal and a light source.
 Solutions like these can be easily added retrospectively to spaces where noise control is a problem.

-See Archipro case study
+See Archipro case study3.
+Allow portability

 As much as possible, give employees an easy option for making their workspaces portable.
 One clever product, Gustav, has converted people resistant to Activity Based Working (ABW) by aiding them to quickly and easily move all their work ‘stuff’ to locations they use throughout their working day.